sharkx018/prep-master/README.md

 # Interview Prep App

-A full-stack application for tracking interview preparation progress across different categories (DSA, LLD, HLD) with subcategories, status tracking, and progress analytics.
+A full-stack application for tracking interview preparation progress across different categories (DSA, LLD, HLD) with subcategories, status tracking, and progress analytics. **Now with JWT Authentication for secure API access.**

+## 🔐 Security Features

+- ✅ **JWT Authentication**: All API endpoints are protected with JWT tokens
+- ✅ **Login System**: Modern login interface with secure credential handling
+- ✅ **Token Management**: Automatic token refresh and logout functionality
+- ✅ **Protected Routes**: Frontend routes are protected and redirect to login when unauthenticated

 ## 🏗️ Project Structure